Midnight Cowboy: 1/48th Monogram A-1H Skyraider

 The After-Build Report:

-Despite the age of this 1/48th Monogram A-1H Skyraider kit I will still recommend it for an inexpensive build.
-Sure the kit has raised panel lines however you could leave them be, as I did here (or start with a black undercoat so you can lightly sand the panel lines after painting the final coats to give some effect), or re-scribe.
-Out of the box you can still get a nice kit for display.
-If you want to go for more quality the 1/48th Tamiya kit certainly is a gem, however it obviously doesn't relegate this kit to the junk pile.
+Despite the age of this 1/48th Monogram A-1H Skyraider kit, I will still recommend it for an inexpensive build.
+Sure the kit has raised panel lines, however you could leave them be, as I did here (or start with a black undercoat so you can lightly sand the panel lines after painting the final coats to give some effect), or re-scribe.
+I was quite happy with the Out-of-the-Box results here as I managed to get a good looking build out of a very inexpensive kit without much hassle.
+Note: Hasegawa apparently used this mold as the base on their 1/48th release adding / modifying parts to give it new life.
+If you want to go for higher quality with recessed panel lines, the more modern 1/48th Tamiya kit certainly is a gem.

 Feel free to comment or ask any questions - Keep on building, gain experience, challenge yourself if you like, but try not to stress yourself out over the build - it is suppose to be an enjoyable hobby after all - Cheers